GrantQuick/RE-HESA/README.md

     6. Deceased
 * Registration Number file
     1. Constituent ID
     2. Alias (This is the student registration number.
 In my organisation the student registration number is stored in RE as an Alias.
-If this is not the case in your organisation, the registration nubmer should still be output into the csv with a column heading of Alias)
+If this is not the case in your organisation, the registration number should still be output into the csv with a column heading of Alias)
+* HUSID file
+    1. Constituent ID
+    2. Alias (This is the value of the HESA unique student identifier.
+In my organisation the student registration number is stored in RE as an Alias.
+If this is not the case in your organisation, the HUSID should still be output into the csv with a column heading of Alias)
 * Addresses file
     1. Constituent ID
     2. Address Line 1